MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-hadoop-getting-started.md

 Note that when using a HadoopMR compute context, createFileSet defaults to TRUE and rowsPerOutFile has no effect.
 Thus if you wish to create a single CSV or customize the number of rows per file you must perform the rxDataStep in a local compute context (data can still be in HDFS).

+<a name="ParallelPartitionDecisionForests></a>"
 ## Parallel Partial Decision Forests

-As mentioned in Section 2, both *rxDForest* and *rxBTrees* are available on Hadoop--these provide two different methods for fitting classification and regression decision forests.
+As mentioned in [#Parallel Partition Decision Forests](#ParallelPartitionDecisionForests), both *rxDForest* and *rxBTrees* are available on Hadoop--these provide two different methods for fitting classification and regression decision forests.
 In the default case, both algorithms generate multiple MapReduce jobs, and thus can tend to incur significant overhead, particularly with smaller data sets.
 However, the *scheduleOnce* argument to both functions allows the computation to be performed via *rxExec*, which generates only a single MapReduce job, and thus incurs significantly less overhead.
 When using the *scheduleOnce* argument, you can specify the number of trees to be grown within each *rxExec* task using the forest function’s *nTree* argument together with *rxExec’s* *rxElemArgs* function, as in the following regression example using the built-in claims data:

 	file.name <- "claims.xdf"
 	sourceFile <- system.file(file.path("SampleData", file.name),